What Are the Symptoms of Diabetes in Dogs?

 2.Excessive thirst/Increased Urination

-These two signs are hallmarks of a diabetic condition, so you’ll want to watch closely for them, especially as your pet ages.
+These two signs are an indication of a diabetic condition, so you’ll want to watch closely for them, especially as your pet ages.

 Unfortunately, increased thirst and urine output are also signs of other serious health problems, so regardless of the age or condition of your dog or cat, you should make an appointment with your veterinarian (and bring a urine sample) if you notice these symptoms.

-When the cells of your pet’s body are being starved of essential nutrients, the result is often an increase in appetite.
-But because the energy from food is not being used efficiently by the body’s cells, your pet can lose weight even though he’s taking in more calories.
+When your pet’s body are being starved of essential nutrients, the result is often an increase in appetite.
+When the energy from food is not being used efficiently your pet can lose weight even though he’s taking in more calories.

 4.Unusually sweet-smelling or fruity breath

-Diabetic Ketoacidosis (DKA), the unavoidable complication of untreated diabetes and kidney disease, a frequent disease of diabetes both may cause your diabetic dog bad breath.
-DKA comes from the increasing concentration of ketones in the blood that inevitably results in a strong acetone odor coming from your animal’s mouth.
-Chronic Kidney disease cause the accumulation of uremic toxins in the blood that cause your dog exhibit a strong bad smell.
+Diabetic Ketoacidosis (DKA)can be a complication of untreated diabetes and may cause bad breath.
+DKA comes from the increasing number of ketones in the blood that inevitably results in a strong acetone odor coming from your animal’s mouth.

 6.Diabetic dog shaking and trembling